albar965/albar965.github.io/littlenavmap-faq.md

 * Anti-virus put the DLL into quarantine.
 This is a false positive since all _Little Navmap_ files are checked by [VirusTotal](https://www.virustotal.com/) before release.
 * You start the program using a shortcut (`.lnk` file) and the working directory is not the *Little Navmap* installation folder (the one with the `littlenamvmap.exe`).
 The working directory can be changed in the link properties in input field `Start In`.

-#### Aircraft display on the map freezes when using MSFS [**▲**](#top) [🔗](#active-pause) {#active-pause}

-**Note: This issue was fixed with the MSFS SU12 beta update.**

-This is an issue in MSFS introduced with SU11.

-The function active pause in MSFS breaks the connection and does not allow to reconnect even when restarting *Little Navmap*.
-Use the key `Esc` for normal pause or click the toolbar button for pause to avoid problems.

-You can also start active pause as usual and stop it using the active pause toolbar button.
-This keeps the connection stable.

 #### I'd like to completely remove the program and all of its traces [**▲**](#top) [🔗](#remove) {#remove}

 All files and folders created by _Little Navmap_ are described in the chapter [Little Navmap User Manual - Files](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/FILES.html) in the manual.